MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-ingestion-benefit.md

 # Use the data ingestion benefit

-When you enabled Defender for Servers Plan 2 in Microsoft Defender for Cloud, you get 500 MB of free data ingestion per day.
+When you enable Defender for Servers Plan 2 in Microsoft Defender for Cloud, you can take advantage of 500 MB of free data ingestion per day.

-## How it works

 Here's how it works.

-- Defender for Servers Plan 2 provides an allocation of 500 MB per node per day for specific types of data.
-- The allowance is specifically for the security data types that are directly collected by Defender for Cloud.
+- Defender for Servers Plan 2 provides an allowance of 500 MB per node per day for specific security data types that are directly collected by Defender for Cloud.
 - Data ingestion is calculated per machine, per reported workspace, and per day.
-- - Your total daily free limit is equal to [number of machines] x 500 MB.
+- Total daily free limit is equal to [number of machines] x 500 MB.
 - The allowance is a daily rate averaged across all machines.
 - You aren't charged extra if the total doesn't exceed your total daily free limit, even if some machines send 100 MB and others send 800 MB.
 - The benefit is granted to the Log Analytics workspace to which the machine reports.